 Choosing Herbs + Vegetables

-The type of herb you use will depend on what your herbal medicine is for – it may be to boost the immune system, calm the nervous system, ease digestion or reduce inflammation.
+The type of herb you use will depend on what your herbal medicine is for – it may be to support the immune system, calm the nervous system, ease digestion or reduce inflammation.
 For a few recommended herbs for healing, you can check out our Guide to Culinary Adaptogens or our DIY Elixir Guide.

 How To Make Infusions